jak9527/RIT-Mock-EStore/docs/DesignDoc.md

 Products can go up for auction, where they can be bid on by customers.

 Customers have a unique username used for authentication and differentiation from admins.
-Customers can store up to 2 addresses and store their payment methods to pay for items on the e-store that are stored in their shopping cart.

 The shopping cart contains items that customers wish to purchase.
 Admins do not have access to a shopping cart.
 The cart contains a check out button, allowing customers to move to the checkout to make their final purchase.